weng-lab/logojs-package/docs/custom.md

 values in the matrix represent the raw heights above (or below) the x-axis, and the y-axis will autoscale.
 The component accepts the following properties:

-* **pwm** matrix containing the heights of the letters at each position; values can be positive or negative.
+* **values** matrix containing the heights of the letters at each position; values can be positive or negative.
 * **startpos** if set, the first base in the logo will be numbered with a value other than the default of 1.
 * **alphabet** the custom alphabet containing the symbols the logos should render.